"Even the Smallest Things Have a Purpose"

 Other than a slight environmentalist ideology, WINGS OF LIFE correctly and wonderfully shows the beauty of God’s creation in a bold and new way.
 It also encourages families to plant gardens together and to teach their children about the importance of nature.
 This positive activity is a wonderful opportunity for parents to teach their children about hard work, nature, and the importance of being good stewards for God.

+Disneynature’s WINGS OF LIFE gives viewers a rare look at one of nature’s most important processes – pollination.
+Narrated by Meryl Streep, it shows the relationship between orchids and bees in the jungle and cactuses and bats in the desert.
+Ultimately, it reminds viewers how important flowers are to all life.
 WINGS OF LIFE is expertly made, with stunning, mesmerizing slow motion images.
 Though not as compelling emotionally as CHIMPANZEE, it provides an intriguing look at a seemingly mundane subject.
 Also, it encourages families to do things together.
 However, the problem with WINGS OF LIFE is its failure to address nature’s ultimate purpose.
 The circular process of pollination serves as a prime example of God’s purposeful planning and intricate design in every detail of life.
 The magnitude and miracle that nature presents is meant to glorify God, not itself.
 At one point, the movie says pollination “evolved” 200 million years ago to be more efficient, but it offers no proof to support this claim.
 Despite this, WINGS OF LIFE correctly and wonderfully shows the beauty of God’s creation in a bold, new way.